We provide you with the discipline, structure and control to help you make the most of your income and spend time doing what you enjoy.

 I am a Certified Financial Planner (CFP®), the highest financial planning designation worldwide, and hold the following professional memberships.

 I am a member of the Network Financial Planner, an association dedicated to the development of skills in financial planning and the required qualifications in financial advice in Germany.

 I have been nominated for several business and finance awards, including the 2012 AFA Female Excellence in Advice Award and the 2009 Telstra Business Awards, and have twice entered the Masterclass for Financial Planning exam, both times being named in the top 50 advisers within Australia.
 I am often quoted in financial, corporate and business media articles, relating to advisers using technology and appropriate training.

-So who uses a financial coach?
-And why?
+who uses a financial planner?